Temporal-Difference Variational Continual Learning: Preliminaries

 \section{Preliminaries}

 \textbf{Problem Statement}.
 In the Continual Learning setting, a model learns from a streaming of tasks, which forms a non-stationary data distribution throughout time.
 More formally, we consider a task distribution $\mathcal{T}$ and represent each task $t \sim \mathcal{T}$ as a set of pairs $\{(\boldsymbol{x}_{t}, y_{t})\}^{N_{t}}$, where $N_{t}$ is the dataset size.
-At every timestep t\footnote{We represent each task with the index $t$, which also denotes the timestep in the sequence of tasks.}, the model receives a batch of data $\mathcal{D}_{t}$ for training.
+At every timestep t\footnote{For notational simplicity, we use the index $t$ to denote both tasks and timesteps.
+Note that neither the VCL framework nor our proposed methodology requires knowledge of task boundaries, as argued in the Appendix \ref{app:boundaries}.}, the model receives a batch of data $\mathcal{D}_{t}$ for training.
 We evaluate the model in held-out test sets, considering all previously observed tasks.

 In the \textbf{Bayesian framework} for CL, we assume a prior distribution over parameters $p(\boldsymbol{\theta})$, and the goal is to learn a posterior distribution $p(\boldsymbol{\theta} \mid \mathcal{D}_{1:T})$ after observing $T$ tasks.
 Crucially, given the sequential nature of tasks, we identify a recursive property of posteriors: